 3pm // People-Watch in Hongdae: head to Hongdae or request to be dropped off there after your tour.
 Your first mission is to snag a table and order up some barbecue, preferably samgyupsal (pork belly) or galbi (pork or beef ribs).
 After your late lunch, walk around the neighborhood people-watching, and settle in on a bench if it's nicer weather.

 5pm // Go see NANTA: this play is absolutely amazing.
-But if the show is sold out or if theatre isn’t at all your thing, then another nearby option is to visit the Trick Eye Museum.
-Trick Eye is better with friends, but I’ve found people to be very nice about taking pictures for you.
+But if the show is sold out or if theatre isn't at all your thing, then another nearby option is to visit Coconut Box, a "Southeast Asia Vacation Experieince" that replaced the old Trick Eye Museum in Hongdae.

 9pm // Escape Room: if you're visiting Seoul with friends, this is the perfect time to go to an escape room.
 Alternatively, you could go clubbing if it's a weekend night.
 If you're alone I'd recommend checking out a coin noraebang (karaoke room); they're extremely popular throughout Korea.

 10am // Bukchon Hanok Village: this is the perfect time to visit the village on any day, as tourists don't usually show up until just before noon.
 If you can find a rental shop open, you can walk around in a hanbok (traditional Korean dress), taking pictures with all of the traditional-style houses (hanoks).

 Whenever you tires yourself out or decide you've seen enough of the neighborhood, return your hanbok and stop in at one of the local restaurants for a bowl of bibimbap (rice with mixed vegetables).
 It'll keep you full and it's cheap!